junfengy/car-racing-game/README.md

 - **AI opponents**: Computer-controlled cars in all lanes
 - **Collision detection**: Game resets when you crash
 - **Score tracking**: Earn points for survival and car passing
+- **Shared leaderboard**: Global leaderboard powered by Supabase
 - **High score system**: Persistent high scores using localStorage
 - **Progressive difficulty**: Game gets harder every 100 points
 - **Time-based scoring**: +50 points every 10 seconds of survival
 - **Smooth animations**: 60fps gameplay with requestAnimationFrame
 - **Responsive design**: Works on different screen sizes
+- **Email collection**: Optional email collection for leaderboard entries

 ## 🚀 How to Run

 ### Local Development
 1. Download or clone this repository
+2. **Set up Supabase** (see [SUPABASE_SETUP.md](SUPABASE_SETUP.md) for detailed instructions):
+   - Create a Supabase account at [supabase.com](https://supabase.com)
+   - Create a new project and database table
+   - Update `supabase-config.js` with your credentials
+3. Start a local server: `python3 -m http.server 8000`
-2. Open `index.html` in any modern web browser
+4. Open `http://localhost:8000` in your browser
-3. Start playing immediately!
+5. Test the connection with `http://localhost:8000/test-supabase.html`

 ### GitHub Pages Deployment
+1. Set up Supabase as described above
-1. Push this repository to GitHub
+2. Push this repository to GitHub
-2. Go to your repository Settings
+3. Go to your repository Settings
-3. Scroll down to "GitHub Pages" section
+4. Scroll down to "GitHub Pages" section
-4. Select "Deploy from a branch"
+5. Select "Deploy from a branch"
-5. Choose "main" branch and "/ (root)" folder
+6. Choose "main" branch and "/ (root)" folder
-6. Click "Save"
+7. Click "Save"
-7. Your game will be available at: `https://yourusername.github.io/repository-name`
+8. Your game will be available at: `https://yourusername.github.io/repository-name`

 ## 🛠️ Technical Details

 - **HTML5 Canvas**: For smooth 2D graphics rendering
 - **Vanilla JavaScript**: No external dependencies required
 - **CSS3**: Modern styling with gradients and animations
+- **Supabase**: Real-time database for shared leaderboard
+- **ES6 Modules**: Modern JavaScript module system
 - **localStorage**: Persistent high score storage
 - **Responsive design**: Works on desktop and mobile devices

+## 🏆 Leaderboard System

+- **Global leaderboard**: Scores shared across all players worldwide
+- **Real-time updates**: Leaderboard updates immediately when new scores are added
+- **Email privacy**: Email addresses are partially masked in the display
+- **Top 10 scores**: Only the best scores are shown
+- **Player names**: Uses email prefix as player name

 ## 🎨 Game Mechanics